blacklucius101/Tester/README.md

 * realtime-safe
 * replay-safe
 * deterministic
-* fully integrated with the existing state engine.
+* fully integrated with the existing state engine
+And must compile cleanly in the Metatrader 5 platform without triggering warnings or errors.